 Although providing potential customers with a rich array of imagery has obvious appeal, the requirement to manage an ever-increasing volume and variety of assets can stress the product information supply chain.
 Mastering an automated process for workflow and asset publishing (along with well-curated images and a robust taxonomy) is essential to managing costs while keeping pace at scale.

-The path to a scalable, differentiated digital asset strategy requires technology, process and executive leadership maturity – so which stage are you in?
+The path to a scalable, differentiated digital asset strategy requires technology, process and executive leadership maturity.

 To elevate digital asset management to a differentiation strategy, the fundamentals are required, curation goes from art to science and experimentation must become scalable.
 How do you stack up?